ethanbowles03/CollegeProgrammingPortfolio/README.md

 # Grammar Maker
 >## About This Project
-#### This program consructs a certain number of random sentences from a .g grammar file.
+#### This program constructs a certain number of random sentences from a .g grammar file.
 It recursively reads the .g files and constructs sentences by jumping to instructions that are located in <>.

 >## Current Version - 1.1